2006 Malegaon bombings: Investigations

-Arrests
+Initial arrests

 On 10 September, NDTV reported that investigators had identified the owner of one of the bicycles on which a bomb was planted.
 On the same day, police released sketches of two suspects wanted in connection with the bomb attacks.
 On 11 September, Maharashtra Director General of Police P. S. Pasricha said that the officers investigating the blasts had produced leads and expressed confidence that a breakthrough would be achieved soon.

-On 30 October, the first arrest is made of Noor-Ul-Huda, an activist of the Students Islamic Movement of India.
-The DGP of Mumbai, said that the two other suspects are Shabeer Batterywala and Raees Ahmad.
-On 6 November it was reported that the prime conspirator Shabbir Batterywala is an operative of Lashkar-e-Toiba (LeT) and the co-conspirator is Raees Ahmad of SIMI.
+On 30 October, the first arrest was made of Noor-Ul-Huda, an activist of the Students Islamic Movement of India.
+The DGP of Mumbai said the two other suspects are Shabeer Batterywala and Raees Ahmad.
+On 6 November, it was reported that Batterywala is an operative of Lashkar-e-Toiba (LeT) and the co-conspirator is Raees Ahmad of SIMI.

-Later in 2013, the National Investigation Agency (NIA) arrested four persons, namely Lokesh Sharma, Dhan Singh, Manohar Singh and Rajendra Choudhary, all belong to the Hindu right wing group Abhinav Bharat.
-Charges were filed against them on 22 May.

-Subsequently, the Maharashtra Control of Organised Crime Act (MCOCA) court dismissed all charges against the eight Muslim men initially arrested by the Maharashtra Anti-Terrorist Squad in 2006.